abhisaxena96/TTLAssesment/README.md

 ## Use Case
 Scenario -
-Create a sample application to print “Welcome to 2022”and user agent info using any programming language.
+Create a sample application to print “Welcome to 2022”and user agent info using any programming language. <br>
-● Create a VNet in Azure or VPC in AWS or GCP with your own CIDR choice using best practices.
+● Create a VNet in Azure or VPC in AWS or GCP with your own CIDR choice using best practices. <br>
-● Build your application and create container image to deploy your application.
+● Build your application and create container image to deploy your application. <br>
-● Deploy your application using any type of automated pipeline on container orchestration platform in Azure or AWS or GCP.
+● Deploy your application using any type of automated pipeline on container orchestration platform in Azure or AWS or GCP. <br>
-● Give us an endpoint to access your application.
+● Give us an endpoint to access your application. <br>

-Acess Restraints Observed - ACR (Azure conatiner registry was not provided ) so used Dockerhub to push and pull images.
+Acess Restraints Observed - ACR (Azure conatiner registry was not provided ) so used Dockerhub to push and pull images. <br>
-Azure portal App Registration access or RBAC permission was not allowed to create service principal in Azure Devops to connect to Azure Portal.
+Azure portal App Registration access or RBAC permission was not allowed to create service principal in Azure Devops to connect to Azure Portal. <br>

 ____________________________________________________________________________________________________________________________________________________________________
 ## Getting Started